-- He discussed his interests in boxing/MMA and they debated the results of the recent tournaments; - They went out for some wings, and then the Coach showed Anthony around a part of the City he had never been to; - The Coach listened to some of the music Anthony had created, provided positive feedback, and shared his own music interests with Anthony; - The Coach told Anthony about the long-term supports of the program and how they would stick with him, no matter what, to help him achieve his goals; - The Coach helped him update his resume and include the art program he participated in, which Anthony never thought to include.
+- He discussed his interests in boxing/MMA and they debated the results of the recent tournaments; - They went to Shake Shack for a burger, and then the Coach showed Anthony around a new part of the City he had never been to; - The Coach listened to some of the music Anthony had created, provided positive feedback, and shared his own music interests with Anthony; - The Coach told Anthony about the long-term supports of the program and how they would stick with him, no matter what, to help him achieve his goals; - The Coach introduced Anthony to the Career Development Specialist to update his resume.
+The Specialist highlighted the art program he participated in, which Anthony never thought to include on his resume.
 He had actually gotten a certificate through the program, so the Specialist had him add a section called "Certificates & Awards."
-The Coach also added his music studio experience as an extracurricular activity on his resume.
+The Specialist also added his music studio experience as an extracurricular activity on his resume.